 There is a shedload of software bundled with this VAIO PC, with many titles requiring an additional CD-ROM to be inserted in order to run, which would have been bundled with the system.

+This was the default launcher that came with the system and would run in place of the Windows desktop, similar to the Packard Bell navigator and RM Window Box, oh and don’t forget Microsoft BOB.
 VAIO Space tries to take full advantage of the hardware that Sony offered and many parts of the launcher make use of MPEG video (which isn’t functional in 86box since no graphics card can accelerate MPEG video, so your left with pink squares instead.

 Net Space Accessible by clicking towards the top of the screen, this takes you ‘up’ and gives you a selection of internet applications like AOL, Netscape and Internet Explorer which were not installed on my system.
 There’s also links to Sony’s online website and an SOS button which opens up a phone dialler to dial 911

 Screen 3 Multimedia applications like the CdPlayer and WAV/MIDI player.
 These do not open the standalone windows applications, rather Sony’s own that they have bundled.
 The More A/V button shows the Window standard programs.

 Judging from the software bundled, this was designed to be a family PC with various bits of software to suit everyone.